sstsimulator/sst-docs/docs/cpp/eli/sst_eli_document_ports.md

 **port1_DESCRIPTION** - A description on what is communication along the port.
 This value is shown when you run sst-info in the command line.

 **port1_EVENT_TYPE** - The fully qualified class name of events that are sent from/to the port

-### Remarks

-Document and register ports on a component.

 ### Examples